-Dara O'Briain is a stand-up comedian, and television presenter, best known in the UK for hosting BBC's Mock the Week, and in Ireland for hosting RTÉ 2's The Panel.
+Dara O'Briain is a stand-up comedian, and television presenter, best known in the UK for hosting BBC2's Mock the Week, and in Ireland for hosting RTÉ 2's The Panel.

 Dara is one of only a few performers to host successful comedy shows in both the UK and his native Ireland at the same time.
 He started his career in television as a children's presenter on RTÉ whilst performing his first stand-up gigs on the Irish comedy circuit, after studying at University College, Dublin, where he studied Mathematical Physics.

 Dara came to prominence in Ireland as host of topical panel show Don't Feed The Gondolas (1998-2000).
 He had to leave the show midway through its fifth season in order to perform at the Adelaide and Melbourne comedy festivals.
-Dara later co-founded the television production company Happy Endings Productions, whose most famous show in Ireland is The Panel (2003-onwards).
-The show has become one of the most talked about shows in Ireland and was twice nominated for the Best Entertainment show IFTA (Irish Film and Television Award).
+Dara later co-founded the television production company Happy Endings Productions, whose most famous show in Ireland was The Panel.
+The show was one of the most talked about shows in Ireland and was twice nominated for the Best Entertainment show IFTA (Irish Film and Television Award).

 His big break in UK television came in 2003 when he became host of BBC2's Live Floor Show.
 This led to an appearance as guest and, ultimately, four appearances as guest host of the popular news quiz, Have I Got News For You.
 By this time he had moved to the UK and was working on the British circuit full-time.